zentrocdot/InofficialTurtleGraphicsDoc/README.md

 If one inspects the behaviour of the frame one sees that two sides show 2 pixel width and the other two sides 6 pixel width which should normally not happened.
+2 sides show a discrepancy of 4 pixels.
+Whether this is a Turtle Graphics error or a Tkinter error is not yet clear.

+One result next to the later discussed problem is, that an object is never centered in the screen.

 ## Interactive Turtle Graphics